-When I got the text message from my dad that Darrell Wallace had won a NASCAR national series race, I froze I couldn’t believe what I was reading.
-I took a few seconds to gather myself but I knew it awoke something in me, here’s why.
+When I witnessed Darrell Wallace Jr. winning the NASCAR Camping World Truck Series’ Kroger 200 I froze I couldn’t believe what I was seeing.
+It took a few seconds to gather myself but I knew it awoke something in me, here’s why.

 My entire life I have been involved in NASCAR, or wherever there was a happening in reference to my grandfather.
 It became routine certain times of year our family would be called upon for appearance events and we would be there.
 The prospect of me or my brother or any of my cousins being involved in motorsports was never presented or even discussed.
 When I got to college I began to pursue it in a different way.

 My mission became to promote my grandfather’s legacy.
 If I could do just that then I would be able to provide not only hope but opportunities for youth who simply just would never get the chance.
 Little did I know that my journey would be long, tumultuous and many times would bear no fruit.
 I’ve shared visions and ideas to no avail, not been called back, taken advantage of, and for anyone who has put their all into a dream these things are normal.

 What I find refreshing about Darrell is that he has what my Papa had, belief in himself, he is deeply driven to be the best, and willing to long suffer for it.
 “To enjoy fruits you must labor” sound familiar anyone?
 I didn’t write it.